east-01/AutoMetrics/README.md

 -------|-------------|--------------------|
-cpuhours | The amount of CPU hours consumed by each namespace. | Horizontal bar cpuhourstotal | The total amount of CPU hours consumed by all namespaces. | N/A gpuhours | The amount of GPU hours consumed by each namespace. | Horizontal bar gpuhourstotal | The total amount of GPU hours consumed by all namespaces. | N/A cpujobs | The amount of unique *cpu only* jobs for each namespace. | Horizontal bar cpujobstotal | The total amount of cpu jobs between all namespaces. | N/A gpujobs | The amount of unique jobs for each namespace. | Horizontal bar
+cpuhours | The amount of CPU hours consumed by each namespace. | Horizontal bar cpuhourstotal | The total amount of CPU hours consumed by all namespaces. | N/A cpuhoursavailable | The amount of CPU core hours available during time period. | N/A gpuhours | The amount of GPU hours consumed by each namespace. | Horizontal bar gpuhourstotal | The total amount of GPU hours consumed by all namespaces. | N/A gpuhoursavailable | The total amount of GPU hours available during time period. | N/A cpujobs | The amount of unique *cpu only* jobs for each namespace. | Horizontal bar cpujobstotal | The total amount of cpu jobs between all namespaces. | N/A gpujobs | The amount of unique jobs for each namespace. | Horizontal bar